 Note: Koofr EXP is available only in the paid Koofr accounts.

 You can also use Koofr to automatically backup your media from your Android or iOS devices.

 Find all of our blog post connected to backing up here.

 What is World Backup Day?

-31rd of March 2020 is the World Backup Day and a good time to perform your first backup or at least prepare a strategy on how to go about it.
+31st of March is World Backup Day and a good time to perform your first backup or at least prepare a strategy on how to go about it.
 The initiative behind it is to reach the people who have never backed up before and might not even know what a backup is, so they backup their data before they lose it.
 Remind your friends and family to backup their data today.

 But also keep in mind that backup day should be any and every day of the year.
 Happy backing up!